Riding the canter with Carl Hester

 Carl Hester talks about riding the canter:

-“If you describe to someone what an extended trot look like, it is very easy to do, but when you say to someone what is an extended canter, lots of people think you just go flat out from one end to the other.”
+“If you describe to someone what an extended trot looks like, it is very easy to do, but when you say to someone what is an extended canter, lots of people think you just go flat out from one end to the other.”

 But a horse with a good hind leg, like Sven Rothenberger’s Cosmo, they go up first and then they cover the ground, then up again, and cover the ground, and it is because the push sends them up rather than being on the forehand all the time.